MicroEJ Module Manager

 - Fill the module information (project name, module organization, name and revision),

-- Select one of the suggested skeleton,
+- Select one of the suggested skeletons depending on the desired module nature,

 - Click on Finish.